NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

 **Compromising temporal integrity attack**  [[(Hazhirpasand, 2020)]] [[(Selim, Tayeb, et al., 2016)]]
 - the sensitive element is not hidden, the users can potentially see it but are nonetheless tricked into making an unwanted click because they are engaged in a distracting activity. ==Humans need at least a few hundred milliseconds to react to a sudden visual change ==
 - online games are a perfect example of this attack.
 Hackers can exploit this situation to get access to webcam, or to bypass security captcha embedded in an iframe
+- an hidden iframe may be added in front of the mouse just before the user performs the click and removed just after [[(Balduzzi, Egele, et al., 2010)]]

 ## Mitigation techniques